michellejieli/Continuous-Delivery-of-FastAPI-Data-Engineering-API-on-AWS/README.md

 * Copy Github repo in AWS Cloud9 environment.
 * Create image in ECR.
 * In Cloud9 terminal, use commands from 'View push commands' in ECR to push FastAPI to ECR.
+* To containerize FastAPI, build image and tag locally with `docker build . -t recipe_ideas` and `docker run -p 127.0.0.1:8080:8080 649c6b7d1d61`

 ### 3. Deploy containerized API using AWS App Runner.
+* Create new IAM role for AWS service and CodeBuild (search for admin and select "provides full access to AWS services and resources").
-* Create service and choose image for source.
+* Create service in App Runner and choose image for source.

 ### 4. Perform continuous delivery using AWS CodeBuild.
 * Create build project and choose Github project for source.